bgrissin/K8S-Cassandra/cassandra-px/README.md

     cassandra-0   1/1       Running   0          2h        10.244.1.55    cassandra3
     cassandra-1   1/1       Running   0          2h        10.244.2.131   cassandra2

 As in the previous lab, again you'll want to pay attention to the volume creation and management of the volumes being consumed by the cassandra statefulset PODs.
 First notice the PX binary in /opt/pwx/bin/pxctl.
-You can use the pxctl binary to inspect the volumes within the px cluster that have been created and associated to the PVs and PVCs being used by the running cassandra PODs.
-Any additional volumes needed to support scale or failover events are also dynamically created on demand.
+You can use the pxctl binary to inspect the volumes within a px cluster that have been created and associated to the PVs and PVCs being consumed by the running cassandra PODs.
+Any additional volumes needed to support scale or failover events will also be dynamically created on demand.
 Dynamic provisioning of storage across entire clusters really enhances scale, failover, and resiliency requirements needed to achieve a production grade distributed container environment.

         joeuser@cassandra1:~/K8S-Cassandra/cassandra-px$ /opt/pwx/bin/pxctl v l
          ID			                        NAME						SIZE	HA	SHARED	ENCRYPTED	IO_PRIORITY	SCALE	STATUS